 Annexes.

-The title page (Annex 3) provides the necessary information: name of higher education school, name of the faculty, full name of the student, name of the topic (in Lithuanian and English), name of the study programme – MASTER THESIS of Integrated studies of Veterinary Medicine, full name of the supervisor, pedagogical title, scientific degree, city, year.
+The title page (Annex 3) provides the necessary information: name of the university, name of the faculty, full name of the student, title of the topic (in Lithuanian and English), name of the study programme – MASTER THESIS of Integrated studies of Veterinary Medicine, full name of the supervisor, pedagogical title, scientific degree, city, year.
 The topic’s title has to be informative, concrete and in compliance with the presented material.
 It is not recommended to use expressions such as “conducted at X clinic,” “in X city,” or similar in the title of the MT.

 Table of contents – it is a part that itemizes the structure of the thesis.
 The table of contents is written as the chapter’s headline – in capital letters.
 All chapters, sections and subsections of the thesis shall be referred in the table of contents.
 The enumeration shall be done in Arabic numerals.
 The abbreviations, summary in the Lithuanian and English languages, introduction, acknowledgement(s), conclusions, recommendations, list of literature, and annexes shall not be enumerated.
 The table of contents shall be presented tidily.
 The titles of the chapters shall be written in capital letters, while the titles of sections and subsections – in small letters.
 The titles of the chapters, sections and subsections provided in the table of contents have to correspond to the titles given in the thesis, and their enumeration without changing the succession.
 The table of contents must be active.
 It should be updated once the MT is finalized.